 Julius Nyerere was the former President of Tanzania.
-He was born in 1922, and he studied in the University of Edinburgh, where he bagged a Masters Degree in history and political economy.
+He was born in 1922, and he studied in the University of Edinburgh, where he bagged a Master's Degree in History and Political Economy.
 He was also the first Tanzanian to study in a British University and just the second to gain a university degree outside Africa.
-He returned to Tanzania in 1952 and quickly became involved in politics, and worked hard to bring a number of different nationalist factions into one umbrella and formed the Tanganyika Union (TANU).
-In 1954, Nyerere's integrity, ability as a National political orator and organizer, and his readiness to work with different groups was significant in winning the independence of Tanzania without bloodshed (Abanuka 2013, p106).
+He returned to Tanzania in 1952 and quickly became involved in politics, and worked hard to bring a number of different nationalist factions into one umbrella and formed the Tanganyika African National Union (TANU).
+In 1954, Nyerere's integrity, ability as a political orator and organizer, and his readiness to work with different groups was significant in winning the independence of Tanzania without bloodshed (Abanuka 2013, p106).
 In the 1960s, Tanzania was one of the world's poorest countries; this made the position of Nyerere as President a very difficult one.
 The country was suffering from a severe foreign debt burden, like many other African countries then and now.
 The prices of commodities were high and the foreign aids were no longer coming because of their fight against colonialism and exploitation.
-He inherited from the colonialist a country that was on the high way to economic and political implosion; hunger became the order of the day and the economic hardship bit so severely on the people.
+He inherited from the colonialist a country that was on the highway to economic and political implosion; hunger became the order of the day and the economic hardship bit so severely on the people.
+At this juncture, we may then ask: what is the main doctrine of Ujamaa?

 Nyerere decided to tackle this problem by advocating socialism with a human face, which he christened Ujamaa socialism.
-It is a Kwaswahili word which is translated as familyhood or brotherhood (Makumba2007, p140).
+It is a Kwaswahili word which is translated as familyhood or brotherhood (Makumba 2007: 140).
 He believed that family is embracive of all human beings and the human society at large.
-The concept of African socialism, to Nyerere, is extended to the whole world, and the African sees the entire humanity as brethren and members of his ever-extending family (ibid).
+The concept of African socialism, to Nyerere, is extended to the whole world, and the African sees the entire humanity as brethren and members of his ever-extending family (Makumba 2007).
 His brand of socialism was deeply based on the idea of African socialism, and therefore opposed to the idea of capitalism which was viewed at that time as a weapon of Western exploitation and oppression, and Marxist socialism which seeks happiness through strife between persons.
 African communalism is never any of these, rather it is an idea rooted in the belief of being one's brother's keeper.
-Nyerere believed that humanness in its fullest sense, rather than wealth creation, should come first, as societies improve through the improvement of people rather than gearing up of production (Abanuka 2013, p106).
+Nyerere believed that humanness in its fullest sense, rather than wealth creation, should come first, as societies improve through the improvement of people rather than gearing up of production (Abanuka 2013: 106).

 Ujamaa involved that people worked and lived on a cooperative basis in organized villages or familyhood.
 It was not a product of class struggle but born from the very nature of African society which highly values the responsibility towards and relationship with tribesmen and community.
 Nyerere defines his socialism thus:

 Socialism - like democracy - is an attitude of the mind.
 In a socialist society it is the socialist attitude of the mind, and not the rigid adherence to standard political pattern, which is needed to ensure that people care for each other's welfare...
 It has nothing to do with the possession or non-possession of wealth.
 Destitute people can be potential capitalists - exploiters of their fellow human beings...
 But a man who uses his wealth for the purpose of dominating his fellows is a capitalist.
-So would the man who would if he could! (cf Makumba 2007, p140-141).
+So would the man who would if he could! (cf Makumba 2007: 140-141).